 Photo by Tevin Stinson Below freezing temperatures didn’t stop dozens of citizens from coming together for the Martin Luther King Jr. Day rally and march held downtown earlier this week.

-Photos by Timothy Ramsey St. Paul’s Pastor Donald Jenkins welcomes everyone to Dr. Martin Luther King Jr. Day celebration Monday night.
-By Timothy Ramsey For The Chronicle The life and
+Photos by Timothy Ramsey St. Paul’s Pastor Donald Jenkins welcomes everyone to Dr. Martin Luther King Jr. Day celebration Monday

 Above: Travis Page For The Chronicle It has been a week since 31-year-old Travis Page died in the custody of